The best video hosting providers

 • Weaknesses:

-• Costs: Brightcove is a pure premium solution, usually too expensive for small businesses
+• Costs: Brightcove is a premium solution and is often too expensive for small businesses

 Kaltura